nextgis/nextgisweb/nextgisweb/amd_packages/contrib/dojox/README.md

 essentially abandoned.
 All of the packages require the Dojo Toolkit [core][] and some require the widget library [dijit][].

+While still being maintained, new development is primarily focused on modern Dojo.

+Checkout the [Dojo framework website](https://dojo.io/) or if you want a more detailed technical status and overview, checkout the [`Dojo roadmap`](https://dojo.io/community/).

 You should read the ``README`` file contained in each sub-package to understand the status of the code contained within.